Article written by Elisa - Travel Writer & Local in France

 In Gorges de l’Ardèche there’s the famous Pont d’Arc, the symbol of the Ardèche department.
-This is a unique geological phenomenon 54 meters high and 60 meters large that was dug by the Ardèche river and it turned into a stone archway past the river.
-Known as the “natural gateway to the Ardèche Gorge”, this is a must-see during the canoeing down the river.
+This is a unique geological phenomenon 54 meters high and 60 meters large dug by the Ardèche river and turned into a stone archway past the river.
+Known as the ‘natural gateway to the Ardèche Gorge,’ it is a must-see during the canoeing down the river.

 Architecture passionates will love the Romanesque churches of Auvergne, the oldest Christian buildings built to last (after 800 AD).
 There are big basilicas and cathedrals like those in Clermont-Ferrand, Issoire, St. Nectaire, Brioude, and St. Saturnin.
 Some beautiful examples of the architecture also show up in small towns like St. Menoux and Salers.